basit-sharif/on-demand-ui/README.md

-Note:- if you revalidate for tag like calling this: http://localhost:3000/api/revalidate?tag=name&secret=Basit-Sharif&pageval=tag then all of your pages data will be updated
+Note:- if you revalidate for tag like calling this: http://localhost:3000/api/revalidate?tag=name&secret=Basit-Sharif&pageval=tag then only data will be updated that have this tag inside there fetch method

-but if you call api like this for path http://localhost:3000/api/revalidate?secret=Basit-Sharif&pageval=path&path=/basit then only basit page data will be updated not all pages data
+but if you call api like this for path http://localhost:3000/api/revalidate?secret=Basit-Sharif&pageval=path&path=/basit then only basit page data will be updated

-SO i recomend to use paths for revalidate
+SO i recomend to use paths for revalidate when any data is updated in api so then we can call this api to update on ui also